-• A material increase in market interest rates could adversely affect our business and results of operations.
+A material increase in market interest rates could adversely affect our business and results of operations.

-As of December 31, 2022, all of our indebtedness under our Senior Credit Facilities were at a variable interest rates tied to LIBOR.
-Any material increases to LIBOR could increase the amount of interest we are required to pay under the Senior Credit Facilities and adversely affect our business and results of operations.
+As of December 31, 2023, all of our indebtedness under our Senior Credit Facilities is at variable interest rates tied to the Secured Overnight Financing Rate ("SOFR").
+Any material increases to SOFR could increase the amount of interest we are required to pay under the Senior Credit Facilities and adversely affect our business and results of operations.

 In addition, we have commercial arrangements with third-party vendors to provide cash for certain of our fund dispensing devices.
 For the use of these funds, we pay a usage fee on either the average daily balance of funds utilized multiplied by a contractually defined usage rate or the amounts supplied multiplied by a contractually defined usage rate.
-Assuming no change in the amount of cash used to supply our ATMs, an increase in LIBOR will result in higher monthly fees that we must pay to obtain this supply of cash, thereby increasing our ATM operating costs.
-Any increase in the amount of cash required to supply our ATMs would magnify the impact of an increase in LIBOR and our business could be adversely affected.
+Assuming no change in the amount of cash used to supply our ATMs, an increase in SOFR would result in higher monthly fees that we must pay to obtain this supply of cash, thereby increasing our ATM operating costs.
+Any increase in the amount of cash required to supply our ATMs would magnify the impact of an increase in SOFR and our business could be adversely affected.